Why is this medication prescribed?

 Before taking zaleplon,

 - tell your doctor and pharmacist if you are allergic to zaleplon, aspirin, any other medications, or tartrazine (a yellow dye in some processed foods and drugs).
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: antihistamines such as diphenhydramine (Benadryl) or promethazine; barbiturates; cimetidine (Tagamet); cough and cold medicines; erythromycin; imipramine (Tofranil); ketoconazole (Nizoral); medications for allergies, depression, or mental illness; certain medications for seizures such as phenytoin (Dilantin), carbamazepine (Epitol, Tegretol, others), and phenobarbital; pain relievers; rifampin (Rifadin, Rimactane); sedatives,other sleeping pills, thioridazine ; and tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.